Sonchus Asper aka spiny sowthistle or milkthistle

 You can control Sowthistle or Milkweed by cultural and chemical means, but successful management of this weed is best if you adopt an integrated approach.

-Maintaining a dense turf cover limits the spread of this grass because it is a weak competitor.
+• Maintain a dense turf cover as this limits the spread of this grass because it is a weak competitor.
 Milkthistles are easily uprooted by hand, and their soft stems present little resistance to slashing or mowing.

-Since the seed bank is relatively short-lived pre emergents are a good option.
-Also post emergent herbicides work best during the weed seedling stage.
+Since the seed bank is relatively short-lived, pre emergents are a good option.
+Also post emergent herbicides work best when the weed is in the seedling stage.

-Pre-emergent herbicides have been successful in the control of Milkthistle and the fact that this is a shallow germinating weed is highly likely to be the reason for this.
+Pre-emergent herbicides control Milkthistle, and the fact that this is a shallow germinating weed is the reason for this.

 Currently only BASF Freehand is registered in turf grass as a pre-emergent for this weed.
-However, in agriculture prodiamine (Onset 10GR) , S-Metalochlor and Pendimethalin (Battalia 440) are labelled for Sowthistle control.
+However, in agriculture prodiamine (Onset 10GR) , S-Metalochlor and Pendimethalin (Battalia 440) control Sowthistle.

 If Milkthistle does break through your pre-emergent barrier, the next option is to use a selective post-emergent herbicide.
-Luckily there are a wide range of post emergent options that you can use.
+Luckily there are a wide range of post emergent options to use.

 Post-emergent Selective herbicide options include: 3-D herbicide, Dicamba 500, Qualipro Crest, Pylex, 2,4-D, and MCPA